tomaka/hlua/README.md

 In Lua, functions are exactly like regular variables.

-#### Others features
+#### Others features to come

-Other features include: reading/writing from a table, reading a function and calling it later, writing closures, etc. They will only be implemented when the Rust compiler fixes some bugs.
+Other features (not yet implemented) include: reading/writing from a table, reading a function and calling it later, writing closures, etc.